 Appendix D: Groups in Governance

-The Miramar College Governance Organizational Structure includes committees with different functions and responsibilities.
+The San Diego Miramar College Governance Organizational Structure includes committees with different functions and responsibilities.
 These are composed of committees, subcommittees, taskforces, standing committees, etc. that respond to input and report to other committees as shown in the organizational structure chart.

 A committee is a body of one or more appointed persons, subordinate to a deliberative organization or assembly.
-Usually, the organization sends matters to a committee to explore, investigate, analyze or resolve them more fully than possible for the larger group.
-Committees may have different functions, depending on the type of work a specific committee does and the organization’s needs.
+Usually, the organization sends matters to a committee to explore, investigate, analyze, or resolve them more fully than possible for the larger group.
+A committees may have different functions, depending on the type of work a specific committee does and the organization’s needs.

 Standing Committee